mp-se/gravitymon/README.md

 http://gravmon.local/config.htm

-This page is divided into several categories of settings.
-The first one contains device settings, mDNS name, temperature format, and gyro calibration data.
+* This page is divided into several categories of settings.
+The first one contains device settings, mDNS name, temperature format, sleep interval and gyro calibration data.
 The interval setting is the amount of time the device will be in sleep mode between readings (interval is in seconds).
+To simplify this you can also see the conversion to minutes / seconds next to the input field.

-Calibration needs to be done or the device will not work correctly.
+* Calibration needs to be done or the device will not work correctly.
 Place the device flat on a surface with gyro up and press the calibrate button when it's stable.

-__TODO: Update image for config settings.__
+If no calibration data exist the device will not enter sleep-mode.

 ![Config - Device](img/config1.png)

-The second section contains the push settings, two URL's for http posts, Brewfather and settings for InfluxDB v2.
+* The second section contains the push settings, two URL's for http posts, Brewfather and settings for InfluxDB v2.

 ### This is the format used for standard http posts.
 ```